av-codes-lgtm/Eklavya_Gantry/README.md

 - Finalising the circuitry and shifting completely to PCB.
 - Fine tuning the screw in and screw out processes to achieve industry grade quality screwing.
 - Add a screw feeding system for the "screwing in" process.
+- Creating a feedback mechanism to verify Screwing and unscrewing
 - Creating a UI (Either WebPortal or build in software controlled using Raspberry Pi and a small screen) to make operation of the system simpler.
 ## Authors
 *  *Firmware and Hardware setup*- [Aryan_Vyapari](https://github.com/av-codes-lgtm)